FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-20-starting-angular-projects-with-nx.md

 ## Further steps

 Of course this is only a brief overview of nx can do for you.
+Nx also holds a dependency graph for your current architecture where you can visually see which app/lib relies on which lib and find mistakes, it has the affected commands, the built in latest tools the latest checks which protect you and your team from common mistakes.
+A linter and code formatter is included as well to give you everything on the hand to start your Angular application.

 I once again refer to the book [Enterprise Monorepo Angular Patterns, by Nitin Vericherla & Victor Savkin.](https://go.nrwl.io/angular-enterprise-monorepo-patterns-new-book) and really recommend this to read.